Democrats see a midterm map in California recall success - KESQ

 California voters rejected the “Republican brand that is centered around insurrection and denying the pandemic,” said Rep. Sean Patrick Maloney, chairman of the Democratic Congressional Campaign Committee.

 Republicans said they saw nothing to worry about in the California results.
 Losing badly in a liberal stronghold isn’t much of a prediction of the party’s performance in battlegrounds like Florida or Georgia, they said.
-They argue they were saddled with a flawed candidate — talk radio host Larry Elder, the Republican frontrunner who repeatedly cited his support for Trump in a state the former president lost by 30 percentage points and did little to appeal to moderate voters in swingy suburbs.
+They argue they were saddled with a flawed candidate — talk radio host Larry Elder, the Republican frontrunner whom Democrats likened to a Trump clone in a state the former president lost by 30 percentage points and did little to appeal to moderate voters in swingy suburbs.

 But President Joe Biden and his party won’t have it as easy next year as Newsom did, said Ron Nehring, a former chairman of the California Republican Party who was harshly critical of Elder and worked for one of his rivals